 Cadets will be informed of Department and Academy rules and regulations, which govern their actions during training and employment with the Pennsylvania State Police.
 Cadets and Troopers are also subject to dismissal, by the Commissioner, during their probationary period for incompetence, ineffeciency, or violations of rules and regulations.

-Cadets assist in maintaining all training facilities and equipment, including the kennels and the stables.
+Cadets also assist in maintaining all training facilities and equipment, including the kennels and the stables.
 Cadets perform kitchen and dining hall service, assist the Charge of Quarters, and staff the communications desk.